 Bar cookies can be difficult to wrangle out of the pan in one piece, so I lined the pan first with aluminum foil.
 Once baked and cooled, I was able to remove the entire “pan” of bars onto a cutting board, to cut prettily.

 Lemon Ginger Bars

-Heat the oven to 350°.
-In the bowl of a food processor, combine flour, butter, sugar and crystallized ginger.
-Pulse until dough starts to form.
-Press dough into an ungreased 9 x 13-inch baking pan.
+- Press the dough into an ungreased 9 x 13-inch baking pan.
 Build up the sides about 1/2 inch.
 Bake for 20 minutes.

-In the bowl of the food processor — no need to wash it out — blend topping ingredients until light and foamy, about three minutes.
-Pour lemon mixture over crust.
-Bake for about 25 minutes until set and no indentation remains when touched in the center.
-Cool and cut into squares.
-Sift over additional powdered sugar if desired.
+- In the bowl of the food processor -- no need to wash it out -- blend topping ingredients until light and foamy, about three minutes.